SG002/dms/README.md

-#**Dispensary Management System (DMS)**
+# Dispensary Management System (DMS) <br>
-Overview
+Overview <br>
 The Dispensary Management System (DMS) is a web-based platform that helps streamline appointment scheduling, inventory tracking, and payment processing for dispensaries.
-It features three user roles—patients, doctors, and administrators—with dedicated functionalities for each.
+It features three user roles—patients, doctors, and administrators—with dedicated functionalities for each.  <br>

-Key Features:
+Key Features: <br>
 User Authentication: Secure login for patients, doctors, and administrators.
 Appointment Scheduling: Patients can book appointments with doctors, and doctors can manage their schedules.
 Real-time Inventory Tracking: Keep track of medicine availability and manage stock.